Stock Your Food Pantry with these Holiday Bargains

-For Survival Moms who want to stock up their food pantry, this is an ideal time to take advantage of the coupons and sales that also come at this time of year.
-Today I took a look at this week’s grocery ads, and here’s a master list of items you may want to grab before the holiday season ends.
+For those who want to stock up their food pantry, this is an ideal time to take advantage of the coupons and sales that also come at this time of year.
+Here’s a master list of items you may want to grab before the holiday season ends.
 Be sure to print out the Master Shopping List at the bottom of this post, and take it with you when you shop.

 • Both of these can be frozen and/or canned to provide meals well into the New Year.
 A frozen turkey can remain frozen and still be safe to eat for up to a year.